top of page

 Best time to visit Chefchaouen

 For pleasant weather with fewer tourists, aim for spring (mid-March to May) or autumn (late September to November).
 Daytime highs range from around 17°C to 28°C, perfect for exploring Chefchaouen's winding alleys and mountain trails.
-In autumn, you'll be treated to dazzling displays of fall foliage, although be prepared for cool evenings.
+In autumn, you'll be treated to dazzling displays of fall foliage, although you should be prepared for cool evenings.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you